paul-london/Property-Type-Prediction/README.md

    - Categorical encoding via `OneHotEncoder` and `LabelEncoder`.

 2. **Modeling:**
-   - Primary models: LightGBM, CatBoost, and XGBoost.
+   - Primary models: LightGBM, CatBoost, and XGBoost, RandomForest.
+   - Comparison of stratification and encoding methodologies prior to modeling.
    - Hyperparameter tuning with Optuna for performance optimization.
    - Evaluation metrics: Accuracy, Precision, Recall, and F1-Score.

 3. **Deployment:**